-&lt;sup>33 One example of a pseudo-tied resource is the portion of Hoover Dam that is under contract with SCE, with resource ID = SCEHOV\2\HOOVER.
+33 One example of a pseudo-tied resource is the portion of Hoover Dam that is under contract with SCE, with resource ID = SCEHOV_2_HOOVER.
 This resource is not located in the CAISO Balancing Area but in the Western Area Power Administration, Lower Colorado Region Balancing Authority, with BAA ID = WALC.

-identified on CAISO supply plans with only a scheduling coordinator ID and intertie location but no specific resource identified.
+currently registered with the CAISO.
+Non-resource-specific contracts are identified on CAISO supply plans with only a scheduling coordinator ID and intertie location but no specific resource identified.34

-To verify RA compliance, Energy Division uses CAISO supply plans to identify whether an import is resource-specific or non-resource-specific, as further discussed below.
+To verify RA compliance, Energy Division uses CAISO supply plans to identify whether an import is resource-specific or non-resource-specific, as further discussed below.35